J.D. Bowen, Ph.D.

 POLS 5710 - Citizenship and Social Difference

 This course will examine several aspects of the embodied nature of citizenship.
-Looking specifically at the interplay between citizenship (as an identity, legal status, and practice) and socially constructed identities predicated upon perceived bodily differences (gender, race, and disability), we will examine the following preliminary questions: Historically, how and why has the American state denied women, people of color, and people with disabilities citizenship status?
+Looking specifically at the interplay between citizenship (identity, legal status, and practice) and socially constructed identities predicated upon perceived bodily differences (gender, race, disability), we will examine the following preliminary questions: Historically, how and why has the American state denied women, people of color, and people with disabilities citizenship status?
 Should civil, social, and political rights, which are contingent upon citizenship status, be universal rights, or group-differentiated rights?
 How should we expand/amend conventional definitions of citizenship and political participation to account for the lived experiences of women, people of color, and people with disabilities?
 How do social constructed and maintained inequalities- via sexism, racism, and ableism- influence the practice of citizenship?
-Overall, this course will attempt to integrate the insights from feminist theory, critical race theory, and disability studies into an analysis of what it means to be an American citizen.
+This course will attempt to integrate insights from feminist theory, critical race theory, and disability studies into an analysis of what it means to be an American.

 POLS 5730 - Contemporary Political Ideologies